GeoNVS: Geometry Grounded Video Diffusion for Novel View Synthesis: Experiment

 \newpara{Pose-free experiment.} We extend GeoNVS to unknown pose scenarios by integrating ViPE~\cite{huang2025vipe}, which outperforms VGGT~\cite{wang2025vggt} in robustness on complex scenes.
-Given poses estimated by ViPE from input images, we optimize 3D-GS using VGGT point cloud, with scale aligned to ViPE poses solved via~\cref{eq:scale_optimize}.
-As shown in the \hyperref[tab:pose_free]{right table}, GeoNVS maintains high synthesis ability without requiring ground-truth intrinsics or extrinsics.
-On T\&T~\cite{Knapitsch2017}, the ViPE pose setting slightly outperforms the GT pose setting, which we attribute to ViPE's more robust estimation compared to the noisy COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs}-derived poses in the T\&T dataset. \\ \newpara{Runtime complexity and acceleration.} We measure inference time and PSNR across 10 scenes from DL3DV-10K to analyze the computational overhead relative to SEVA.
-As shown in the \hyperref[fig:performance]{Figure below}, the primary bottleneck is the number of Gaussians from the geometry prior, which increases inference time to 4.19 sec/frame without pruning.
-However, applying voxel-based Gaussian pruning~\cite{jiang2025anysplat} reduces inference time to 1.89 sec/frame at a 96.2\% pruning rate, achieving a 2.22$\times$ speedup, while maintaining PSNR advantage of +2.27 dB over SEVA. \\
+Given poses estimated by ViPE from input images, we optimize 3D-GS using the VGGT point cloud, with scale aligned to ViPE poses solved via~\cref{eq:scale_optimize}.
+As shown in the \hyperref[tab:pose_free]{right table}, GeoNVS maintains high synthesis quality without ground-truth intrinsics or extrinsics.
+On T\&T~\cite{Knapitsch2017}, the ViPE pose setting slightly surpasses the GT setting, likely because ViPE estimates poses more robustly than the noisy COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs}-derived poses. \\ \newpara{Runtime and memory efficiency.} We measure inference time, peak GPU memory, and PSNR across 10 scenes from DL3DV~\cite{ling2024dl3dv} to analyze the computational overhead relative to SEVA (\cref{fig:performance}).
+The primary bottleneck is the number of Gaussians from the geometry prior, which raises inference time to 4.19 sec/frame and peak memory to 18.03 GB.
+Applying voxel-based Gaussian pruning~\cite{jiang2025anysplat} reduces these to 1.89 sec/frame (2.22$\times$ speedup) and 12.93 GB, on par with SEVA's 12.81 GB, while maintaining a PSNR advantage over SEVA.